alronz/b2c-database-selection/Redis/Adminstration/configurations.md

 #### [back](admin_main.md)

-As we already mentioned in the installation section, Redis can start without creating a configuration file and then it will take its built-in default configurations.
-For production environment you will need to choose your own configuration paramers depending on your settings.
-The Redis configuration is called redis.confi and will contain configuration with the below format:
+As we already mentioned in the installation section, Redis can start without a configuration file and then it will take its built-in default configurations.
+However, in a production environment you will need to choose your own configuration parameters depending on your settings.
+Redis stores its configurations inside a file called redis.config and will contain configuration with the below format:

 ````
 confugirationKeyWord argument1 argument2 ... argumentN